-DISTRICT EDUCATION COUNCIL Superintendent's Monitoring Report
+District Education Council - Superintendent Monitoring Report

+Policy Name and Number: ASD-W-ER 11

+Reports Per Year: One

+Date of Report: December 14, 2023

-Policy Name Wabanaki Education Policy Number ASD-W-ER 11 Number of Reports per year 1 Policy The District Education Council acknowledges that the majority of ASD-West is situated on unseeded and unsurrendered Wolastoqey territory.
-ASD-West provides and fosters opportunities for students, teachers, administrators, and DEC members to learn about the significance of Wabanaki peoples in New Brunswick.
-Date of Report December 15, 2022 Date of Previous Report (s) This School Year N/A Date of Future Report (s) This School Year N/A Report Filed by: David McTimoney, Superintendent Report Supported by: Sarah Francis, First Nations Education Coordinator Susan Young, Data and Accountability Supervisor
+Policy Statement: The District Education Council acknowledges that the majority of

+Anglophone West School District (ASD-W) is situated on Wolastoqey unseeded/unsurrendered territory.
+ASD-W provides and fosters opportunities for students, teachers, administrators, and District Education Council (DEC) members to learn about the significance of

+Wabanaki people in New Brunswick.

+Report Filed By: David McTimoney, Superintendent

+Report Supported By: Sarah Francis, Director-Leader for Indigenous Teachings

+Richard Champagne, Lead for First Nation Education Shawn Tracey, Director of Finance and Administration Terri McKellar, Budget and Accounting Manager

-Interpretation:
+Superintendent Interpretation:

 - The policy states that the District and Council recognize the historic significance of the land which makes up much of Anglophone West School District along Wolastoq.
-Wabanaki peoples were here first and never relinquished this land to European settlers upon arrival hundreds of years ago. - The policy calls for all students and staff in ASD-W to learn more about this important history and ensure we understand the significance of the Wabanaki peoples in our province, both historically and in the present day.

-- Partnerships with First Nations Communities, First Nations organizations, and staff from the Department of Education and Early Childhood Development (EECD) and school district will help enhance the education of Indigenous students and meeting their needs with educational opportunities.
-It is the expectation that all students in ASD-W will benefit from meaningful, well-planned lessons that will increase the knowledge with respect to factual Canadian and New Brunswick history. - Learning is strengthened for all when Wabanaki perspectives are centralized in classroom activities and the school environment.
+Wabanaki peoples were here first and never relinquished this land to European settlers upon arrival hundreds of years ago. - The policy calls for all students and staff in ASD-W to learn more about this important history and ensure we understand the significance of the Wabanaki peoples in our province, both historically and in the present day. - Partnerships with First Nations Communities, First Nations organizations, and staff from the Department of Education and Early Childhood Development (EECD) and school district will help enhance the education of Indigenous students and meeting their needs with educational opportunities.
+It is the expectation that all students in ASD-W will benefit from meaningful, wellplanned lessons that will increase the knowledge with respect to factual Canadian and New Brunswick history. - Learning is strengthened for all when Wabanaki perspectives are centralized in classroom activities and the school environment.
 Likewise, Indigenous student learning styles, language, and culture are all important considerations for teachers and staff when focusing on student learning.
-Data is gathered to help inform decisions in support of improving achievement levels for Wolastoqi and Indigenous students. - Opportunities are made available for the ASD-W student and staff community to understand and celebrate the history, culture, and contemporary issues of Wabanaki peoples. - Knowing that parental engagement can be of benefit to student learning, ASD-W looks for opportunities to welcome Indigenous parents and guardians into the schools and system and tries to involve them in educational matters pertaining to their children.
+Data is gathered to help inform decisions in support of improving achievement levels for Wolastogi and Indigenous students.

+- Opportunities are made available for the ASD-W student and staff community to understand and celebrate the history, culture, and contemporary issues of Wabanaki peoples. - Knowing that parental engagement can be of benefit to student learning, ASD-W looks for opportunities to welcome Indigenous parents and guardians into the schools and system and tries to involve them in educational matters pertaining to their children.